UsernameIsNotAvailableBruh/ImageMetadata/README.md

 # ImageMetadata
-Extracts Focal Length, Shutter Speed, ISO, Aperture from images using EXIF Tags
+Extracts Focal Length, Shutter Speed, ISO, and Aperture from one or more folder of images

+This is done using Python's Pillow module.
+The results are stored in a JSON file.